top of page

 Esther Tang

-Esther is currently a fifth-year Biomedical Sciences Co-op student at Toronto Metropolitan University.
+Esther is a MSc student in the Molecular Sciences program at Toronto Metropolitan University.
 Her project focuses on the post-translational regulation of bacterial virulence systems through phosphorylation.
+Outside the lab, Esther enjoys arts-and-crafts, calligraphy, and playing badminton.

 bottom of page